RakhithJK/axllent-mailpit-wiki/Configuring-sendmail.md

 sendmail_path = /usr/local/bin/mailpit sendmail
 ```

-If your Mailpit server is not running on the default 1025 port or on another machine, then this can be set by adding `--smtp-addr <host>:<port>` to the sendmail command.
+If your Mailpit server is not running on the default 1025 port or on another machine, then this can be set by adding `-S <host>:<port>` to the sendmail command.

 ### Symlink to the mailpit binary